thapaBurg/thapaday02/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      *   Get Admission at the University of Lynchburg (and other US Universities)
+      ###### Get Admission at the University of Lynchburg.
+Preparation for

-      *   Help with University Admissions

-      *   Preparation for US academics, university life, career, immigration, and more

-      *   Free resources for international students in USA
+      studies University life, career, immigration, and more.
+Free resources for international students in USA.
+Advising services.

-      Dr. Samrat Thapa is a professor and Director of Asia Initiatives at the University of Lynchburg, USA.
+      *Dr. Samrat Thapa is a professor and Director of Asia Initiatives at the University of Lynchburg, USA.*
     actions:
       - label: Get started
         altText: ''